MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

     }
 ```

-### [L-7] In `VaultGuardiansBase::_becomeTokenGuardian` an event is emitted `GuardianAdded` before the vault creation is confirmed leading to a false pozitive in the off-chain information flow
+### [L-7] A GuardianAdded event is emitted  before the vault creation is confirmed leading to a false positive in the off-chain information flow

 **Description:** In order to become a vault guardian a user has to deposit a stake amount `s_guardianStakePrice`.
-The event `GuardianAdded` is emmited before checking if the deposit was actually successful.
+The event `GuardianAdded` is emitted before checking if the deposit was actually successful.
 This can lead to inconsistent information for the event readers.

-Here the code doesn't follow the Check-Effect-Interaction(CEI) principle and the event is emitted before the state actually changes.
+Here, in `VaultGuardiansBase::_becomeTokenGuardian` the code doesn't follow the Check-Effect-Interaction(CEI) principle and the event is emitted before the state actually changes.

 ```js
 function _becomeTokenGuardian(